uspki/policies/certificate-policy.md

 Where multiparty control is required, at least one of the participants SHALL be an Administrator.
 All participants must serve in a trusted role as defined in section 5.2.1.
 Multiparty control SHALL NOT be achieved using personnel that serve in the Auditor trusted role.

 ### 5.2.3 Identification and authentication for each role
 An individual SHALL identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.
+All Trusted Roles SHALL use a unique credential created by or assigned to a single person for identification adn authentication.

 ### 5.2.4 Roles requiring separation of duties
 Individuals may only assume one of the Officer, Administrator, and Auditor roles, but any individual may assume the Operator role.
-The CA software and hardware SHALL identify and authenticate its users and SHALL ensure that no user identity can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
+The CA software and hardware SHALL identify and authenticate its users and enforce least privilege.
+The CA software and hardware SHALL ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.

 ## 5.3 Personnel controls